 Nearly everyone promoting MCA flashes shiny objects to lure people seeking extra money online.

 Unfortunately, people don’t know what they’re getting into and don’t really know what MCA is.

-All they know is that if they send people their “affiliate link,” they’ll earn money.
+All they know is that if they send people to their “affiliate link,” they’ll earn money.

-This creates a spiral of new affiliates promoting MCA incorrectly.
+And, this creates a spiral of new associates promoting MCA incorrectly.